neo-y/korean_l2_writing_data_collection/README.md

 2. Install extra nodejs packages in the repository folder using npm

-    2-1) mysql
+    2.1) mysql
           ```
           npm install mysql
           ```

-   2-2) alert
+   2.2) alert
           ```
           npm install alert
           ```

 3. Setup mySQL server
-!
-Please change the configuration in the variable `con` in `database-setup.js` and `start-server.js` to use other user name and password.
+**Please change the configuration in the variable `con` in `database-setup.js` and `start-server.js` to use other user name and password.**
 Example code below with localhost, database name `kor`, username `korlearn` and password `korlearnpw` (default set in scripts):

-    3-1)
+    3.1)
-    Create user and database in mysql command line client
+    Create user and database in the mysql command line client

     ```